JJ Kavanagh and Sons

 JJ Kavanagh and Sons is Ireland's largest private coach operator.
 It was founded in 1919 by J.J.
 Kavanagh with the operation of a service connecting Urlingford with Kilkenny City.

 The company has expanded greatly since the 1990s with the take-over of Kenneally's coach operators in Waterford.
 Its head office is in Urlingford, County Kilkenny.
 There are also offices in Naas, Dublin, Clonmel, Nenagh, Waterford and Carlow.
-JJ Kavanagh and Sons is a member of the CTTC.

 History

-Beginnings (1919-1980)
+Origins and development

-JJ Kavanagh and Sons was founded in 1919 by JJ Kavanagh with the running of a daily coach service between Urlingford and Kilkenny.
-Over the following years, the company gradually expanded with in an increase in fleet size and number of routes with the introduction of an Urlingford - Clonmel route.
+JJ Kavanagh and Sons was founded in 1919 by James Kavanagh, and his wife Mollie, with the running of a daily coach service between Urlingford and Kilkenny.
+In the 1940s, the couple's sons took over the business.
+In the following years, the company expanded with an increase both in fleet size and in number of routes.
+This included the introduction of an Urlingford - Clonmel route.
 At the time, the company had a lucrative delivery contract with some of Ireland's largest newspaper companies.

-Change in Market and Rapid Expansion (1980-2010)
+Change in market and expansion

-With the decline in the prominence of the newspaper in Ireland JJ Kavanagh and Sons lost their lucrative delivery deal and were forced to find new sources of finance.
-Under management of current managers, JJ and Paul the business has seen rapid expansion over the past three decades as they have launched many intercity routes as well as becoming prominent transporters in the private travel area in Ireland.
-The expansion of intercity routes has been made possible for the company as a result of their acquisition of a number of coach companies across the south-east of Ireland in Naas, Nenagh, Waterford and Clonmel as well as the opening of sub-offices in Carlow and Dublin.
+With the decline in the prominence of the newspaper in Ireland, JJ Kavanagh and Sons lost their delivery deal and were forced to find new sources of income.
+The business saw rapid expansion from the 1980s onwards as they launched a number of intercity routes.
+The expansion of intercity routes was made possible for the company as a result of their acquisition of a number of coach companies across the south-east of Ireland in Naas, Nenagh, Waterford and Clonmel as well as the opening of sub-offices in Carlow and Dublin.

-International Expansion and Beyond (2011- )
+In 2011, the company expanded internationally by purchasing Mullany's coaches in Watford, England.
+This deal was believed to have been in the region of €1 million.

-To further boost profits the company sought international expansion.
-Expansion occurred with the purchase of Mullany's coaches in Watford, England.
-The deal is believed to have been in the region of €1million.
+As of 2019, the company reportedly had a workforce of approximately 250 people.